-Over the years he recorded legendary artists such as John Lee Hooker, Little Willie John, Johnnie Bassett, the Violinaires, the Serenaders, Little Sammy Bryant, Little Sonny, Jackie Wilson, Sonny Boy Williamson, and many, many others in his studio in the back of the shop, including a classic called The Hucklebuck by Paul Williams.
+Over the years he recorded legendary artists such as John Lee Hooker, Little Willie John, Johnnie Bassett, the Violinaires, the Serenaders, Little Sammy Bryant, Little Sonny, Jackie Wilson, Sonny Boy Williamson III (aka Rice Miller), and many, many others in his studio in the back of the shop, including a classic called The Hucklebuck by Paul Williams.

-He even recorded a Civil Rights song “The Alabama Bus”, by Brother will Hairston (backed by Washboard Willie), an obscure but significant Blues chronicle of the Alabama Bus Boycott.
+He even recorded a Civil Rights song “The Alabama Bus,” by Brother Will Hairston (backed by Washboard Willie), an obscure but significant Blues chronicle of the Alabama Bus Boycott (more on this historic record on another page of this website, see index).

-After coming to Detroit from Macon Georgia, Joe worked for a while at the Eastern Market and digging ditches for the gas company.
-He later he worked at the Hudson Motor Car Co. and, for a time, worked two jobs, like many Detroiters in those times – after the end of his shift at the Hudson plant, he’d walk across the street to work at Chrysler’s for another 8 hours.
-At the end of WWII, he became one of the last hired, first fired and was let go from his auto factory work – and Joe Von Battle vowed he would never again “work for another man”.
+After coming to Detroit from Macon Georgia, Joe worked for a while at the Eastern Market and dug ditches for the gas company.
+He later worked at the Hudson Motor Car Co. and, for a time, worked two jobs, like many Detroiters in those times – after the end of his shift at the Hudson plant, he’d walk across the street to work at Chrysler for another 8 hours.
+At the end of WWII, he became one of the last hired, first fired after G.I.s came home from the war; the whites returned to their jobs, displacing the black workers who had been “last hired” during the war.
+He was let go from his factory job – and Joe Von Battle vowed he would never again “work for another man.”

-As a young man in the South, Joe Von Battle had been a licensed African Methodist Episcopal Minister, in training, going from church to church, listening to preachers and learning about the ministry.
-But, after living in Detroit, he became deeply disallusioned, during an episode of quarantine for suspected tuberculosis, (that turned out to be pleurisy of the lungs).
+As a young man in Georgia, Joe Von Battle had been a licensed African Methodist Episcopal Minister in training, going from church to church, listening to preachers and learning about the ministry.
+But, after living in Detroit, he became deeply disallusioned during an episode of quarantine for suspected tuberculosis (that turned out to be pleurisy of the lungs).

 When released, many months later, he had lost all, and had to begin anew to find a way to support his family.
-This is a little known part of Detroit’s history, in which Blacks and the poor lost income and property in abrupt, sometimes premature diagnoses.
-This was often due to lack of available health care and crowded living conditions, especially in Black Bottom.
+This is a little recounted part of Detroit’s history, in which Blacks and the poor lost income and property in abrupt, sometimes premature diagnoses.
+This was often due to crowded living conditions and a lack of available health care, especially in Black Bottom.
 These patients often endured demoralizing quarantines for months and even years.

-Down Hastings; street was New Bethel Baptist Church, and Joe Von Battle began hearing about the extraordinary preaching of the Reverend C.L.
+Down Hastings Street was New Bethel Baptist Church, and Joe Von Battle began hearing about the extraordinary preaching of the Reverend C.L.
 Franklin (father of Aretha).
-Reverend Franklin’s church services were played live on radio and heard far and wide in the Detroit area; he was already regarded a phenomenon.
-My father heard about Franklin’s gifts as preacher and singer, and he began visiting the church to hear him.
+Reverend Franklin’s church services were played live on radio and heard far and wide in the Detroit area and beyond; he was already regarded a phenomenon – “a preaching machine.”
+My father heard about Franklin’s gifts as preacher and singer, and he began visiting the church to hear “the man with the million dollar voice.”

-Soon he was recording his Sunday night sermons and songs, mostly on the Battle and Von labels.
-Joe Von Battle was the sole producer/recorder of the sermons of Rev. Franklin, and this was a relationship – and friendship – that was to last through 50+ albums, for many years.
+Soon Joe was recording Rev. Franklin’s Sunday night sermons and songs, mostly on the Battle and Von labels.
+Joe Von Battle was the sole producer/recorder of the sermons of Rev. Franklin, and this was a relationship – and friendship – that was to last through 75+ albums and records, for many years.

 My father initially released and distributed the records himself, mailing them all over the country as demand for them increased.
 After a time, the songs and sermons of especially Rev. Franklin were mainly released and distributed by Chess records, where my father had numerous recording and financial arrangements.

-Many of his blues recordings were regarded as simple, even crude, done as they were on a basic machine in the back of the storefront, with it’s simple microphones and an old upright piano (which was mostly out-of-tune, probably due to the constant plunking by the kids, myself included).
-Many night after church, Ms. Aretha sat playing that piano and having a good time with my older half-brother and haf-sisters, who worked at the shop with my father.
-On the other hand, his recordings of Rev. Franklin’s sermons, done at the church, were clear and electrifying, capturing the excitement of Rev. Franklin’s choir and church services.
+Many of his Blues recordings were regarded as simple, even crude, done as they were on a basic machine in the back of the storefront, with it’s simple microphones and an old upright piano.
+Many a night after church, Ms. Aretha sat playing that piano and having a good time with my older half-brother and three half-sisters, who worked at the shop with my father (in later years, my brother and I surely plunked that old instrument out of tune).
+Joe’s recordings of Rev. Franklin’s sermons, done at the church, were clear and electrifying, capturing the excitement of Rev. Franklin’s choir and church services.

-By the 50′s my father was famous in Detroit and beyond for his record shop/studio on the infamous Hastings Street.
-Hastings, starting at Gratiot in Black Bottom, and running North until West Grand Blvd., was a thriving, intense commercial center, as well as an entertainment and red light district.
+By the 50’s my father was famous in Detroit and beyond for his record shop/studio on the infamous Hastings Street.
+Hastings, starting at Gratiot in Black Bottom, and running North until West Grand Blvd., was a thriving, intense commercial center, as well as an entertainment district.

 Berry Gordy would come and talk “record talk” as he began his own fledgling company at the house on The Boulevard (i.e. West Grand Boulevard) that he was to call Hitsville.
 Many Motown artists visited the shop for a good conversation and a “taste” in the back room.
 Artists such as Mary Wells, bassist James Jamerson and other Funk Brothers, and many others “hit a lick” at Joe’s Record Shop, and many recorded there.

-Daddy’s record labels were “JVB“, “Von” and “Battle“, and many more, as well as subsidiary arrangements with several labels such as King and Deluxe.
+Daddy’s record labels were “JVB“, “Von” and “Battle“, Gone, Viceroy and perhaps more, as well as subsidiary arrangements with several labels such as King and Deluxe.

 Daddy was handsome and famous up and down Hastings and beyond, with a gold tooth in his smile and a gold Lincoln Continental.
 He was many years older than my mother Shirley, his second wife.